 Groups offer the experience of interacting meaningfully with others in a supportive environment.
 They may be arranged around a common issue or topic and vary from semester to semester.

-Counseling Services offers a variety of self-help books and tapes that may be used in the office or checked out for extended use.
+Counseling Services offers a variety of self-help books that may be used in the office or checked out for extended use.

 Small Group Workshops